Maurice Graef

 Maurice Graef (born 22 August 1969 in Horn, Limburg) is a retired football striker from the Netherlands.
 He made his professional debut in the 1988-1989 season for VVV-Venlo and ended up playing for Roda JC, NEC Nijmegen before ultimately returning to VVV Venlo.

+Graef is VVV's all-time record goalscorer with 134 league and cup goals.
+He formed a formidable partnership with Nigerian winger Tijjani Babangida in the 1992–93 Eerste Divisie season, winning the league and with Graef ending up as the season's top goalscorer.
+With Roda JC he finished 2nd in the Eredivisie behind Champions League winners Ajax in his first season with the club and with Graef bagging 16 goals.
+In his second spell at VVV, Graef was once attacked by a hooligan of his former club NEC during a crucial game between the relegation strugglers but Graef got away unharmed.